Mandar77/OpenCV_CNN_Advanced_Work/mini-project9/9-4_live_detection/README.md

-# Traffic Sign and Signal Detection Using YOLOv5
+# Group 1: Stop Sign and Traffic Signal Live Detection Using YOLOv5

 This project aims to develop an object detection system using a YOLOv5 model to recognize and classify "Stop Sign" and "Traffic Light" objects in real-time.
-These detections are essential for autonomous driving systems.
-The model was trained on a custom dataset and tested on real driving footage to evaluate its effectiveness in detecting these traffic elements.

 ## Dataset Information